embesozzi/keycloak-workshop-stepup-mfa-biometrics/README.md

 Lastly On the IdP side, I've configured the Passkeys ([WebAuthn](https://webauthn.guide/)) authentication mechanism when the desired acr value is specified.
 Passkey is a new way to sign in that works completely without passwords.
 I use it as 2-factor authentication method by using the security capabilities of your devices like Touch ID and Face ID.

 ## Components

 * Keycloak is responsible for handling the authentication with the standard OpenID Connect.

 * The Bank Portal is an SPA integrated with Keycloak using OpenID Connect.
 The Portal is capable of handling the 401 Unauthorized with **WWW-Authenticate** header, based on this [RFC](https://datatracker.ietf.org/doc/draft-ietf-oauth-step-up-authn-challenge/) to perform doing the step-up authentication.

-* The Bank Accouns API is a Spring Boot protected by OAuth 2.0, acting as [OAuth2 Resource Server](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#oauth2resourceserver).
+* The Bank Account API is a Spring Boot protected by OAuth 2.0, acting as [OAuth2 Resource Server](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#oauth2resourceserver).
 The API follows the [RFC](https://datatracker.ietf.org/doc/draft-ietf-oauth-step-up-authn-challenge/) to trigger the step-up authentication.

 # How to install?